 Children are unique and have different needs.
-One person’s view of success will be very different from another’s.
+One person’s view of success will be very different to another’s.
 All we can do is choose an educational approach that we think will suit our child and family circumstances best.
 There are many high-profile, high achievers who have been educated outside of conventional schooling.
 You can see these famous names and faces throughout our Approaches pages.

 There are several progressive educational approaches to consider, all aiming to have the child’s best interests at heart.
 However, this website does not endorse one approach over another.
 Equally, we do not endorse any of the progressive schools or learning communities listed in our directory.
-We have presented a variety of options so that parents/guardians, teachers, policy makers and other professionals can make their own informed choices.
+We have presented a variety of options so that parents/carers, teachers, policy makers and other professionals can make their own informed choices.